Tauxenent was the main town of the Moyumpse, also known as the Dogue

 Source: Historic Prince William, Rt.
 1 and Belmont Bay - #107

-West of the Fall Line, closer to the Blue Ridge, the Mannahoacks and Monacans were Siouian-speaking nations.
-The language diference, if correctly recorded by John Smith and others, suggest that two separate cultures occupied what is now Northern Virginia when Europeans arrived.
+West of the Fall Line, the Manahoacks and Monacans were rival Siouan-speaking nations.
+The border zone may have been perhaps where Manassas and Centreville later developed.
+The language difference, if correctly recorded by John Smith and others, suggest that two separate cultures occupied what is now Northern Virginia when Europeans arrived.

-Moyumpse/Dogue living at Tauxenent controlled access to seafood resources which could have been traded with the Monacan/Mannahoacks living near the Blue Ridge
+Moyumpse/Dogue living at Tauxenent controlled access to seafood resources which could have been traded with the Manahoacks living near the Blue Ridge

 Source: Library of Congress, Virginia (by John Smith, 1624)

-There is little historical evidence of interactions between those two cultures.
-Hunters must have encountered each other in the woods near what today are are Manassas and Leesburg.
-Moyumpse/Dogue would have had easier access to shells from the Chesapeake Bay and seafood from the Tidewater rivers.
-In planned meetings or in accidental encounters, people from two cultures may have negotiated to exchange dried fish and shell ornaments for rhyolite and jasper stone cores from the Blue Ridge.
+There is little historical evidence of interactions between those Manahoac and Moyumpse/Dogue cultures.
+Hunters must have encountered each other in the woods around Great Falls, which would have been an attraction for prehistoric tourists just as it is today.
+Moyumpse/Dogue had easier access to seashells from the Chesapeake Bay and seafood from the Tidewater rivers; the Manahoac had better access to high-quality stone for tools.
+In planned meetings or in accidental encounters, people from two cultures probably negotiated to exchange dried fish and shell ornaments for rhyolite and jasper stone cores from the Blue Ridge.

-English colonists documented few Native American trails for trade between the Siouan-speaking Monacan/Mannahoacks and Algonquian-speaking Moyumpse/Piscataway communities
+English colonists documented few Native American trails for trade between the Siouan-speaking Monacan/Manahoacks and Algonquian-speaking Moyumpse/Piscataway communities

 Source: Yale University Library, Indian Trails of the Southeast (by William E. Myer, 1928)